Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Evolution of fast flavor conversions

 The collisional feedback effect inside the neutrinosphere also affects the flavor evolution in the outer part.
-Figure~\ref{fig:an_iz50}(c--f) shows that in both Model III and IV, the prompt FFC at $r=50$~km and $t=32~\mu$s turns the ELN distribution to the same sign, with significant amount of $\nu_e$'s and $\bar\nu_e$'s being converted.
+Figure~\ref{fig:an_iz50}(c--f) shows that, in both Model III and IV, the prompt FFC at $r=50$~km and $t=32~\mu$s turns the ELN distribution to the same sign, with significant amount of $\nu_e$'s and $\bar\nu_e$'s being converted.
 However, as neutrinos continuously stream out, what are observed at $r=50$~km at later times reflect the state of neutrinos escaping from inside the neutrinosphere at earlier times.
-At $t=160~\mu$s, the angular distributions are restored back to $\simeq 80\%$--90\% of the initial values for $\nu_e$'s and $\bar\nu_e$'s in $v_r\gtrsim 0.8$ in Model III, or even beyond for $\nu_e$'s in $v_r\gtrsim 0.9$ in Model IV.
+At $t=160~\mu$s, the angular distributions are restored back to $\simeq 80\%$--90\% of the initial values for $\nu_e$'s and $\bar\nu_e$'s in $v_r\gtrsim 0.8$ in Model III, or even beyond that for $\nu_e$'s in $v_r\gtrsim 0.9$ in Model IV.
 The asymptotic ELN distributions are almost zero for $v_r\gtrsim 0.7$ in both Models, showing very different shapes from the prompt FFC.
+This feedback is also confirmed in \cite{xiong2024robust} by using analytical prescriptions for the flavor evolution.

 For comparison, we also show in Fig.~\ref{fig:an_iz50}(a--b) the corresponding distributions in Model II.
-From $t=32~\mu$s to $t=160~\mu$s, the angular distributions of $\nu_e$'s and $\bar\nu_e$'s are only slightly changed.
-This is because in Model II, the FFCs only start at $r\approx 40$~km located just outside the $\nu_e$-sphere.
+From $t=32$ to $t=160~\mu$s, the angular distributions of $\nu_e$'s and $\bar\nu_e$'s are only slightly changed.
+This is because, in Model II, the FFCs only start at $r\approx 40$~km located just outside the $\nu_e$-sphere.
 No significant amount of $\nu_e$'s and $\bar\nu_e$'s are produced additionally from within the neutrinosphere.